Can my black belt help get me into college?

 Another applicant that stood out was 3rd degree black belt who achieved this rank by the age of 17.
 This applicant was an assistant instructor who helped manage the dojo but never competed for personal reasons.
 This young person took on a high level of responsibility for the students within the dojo and community as well as maintaining a high level of academic achievement within the school.
 Their application provided details regarding time spent training, instructing, managing the dojo, as well as time spent conditioning and practicing outside the dojo.

 Thanks, Stephanie Bertagnole, for sharing your advice and expertise with the Kids’ Karate Workbook blog.
-And good luck to this year’s young martial artists applying to U.C.!Explore posts in the same categories: martial arts for kids comment below, or link to this permanent URL from your own site.
+And good luck to this year’s young martial artists applying to U.C.!martial arts for kids comment below, or link to this permanent URL from your own site.